 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that you don’t feel you have any influence on team decisions.
-Please use [this anonymous method*] to share the types of decisions where you would like to have more influence.
+Please use [this anonymous method*] to share the types of decisions where you’d like to have more influence.
 While some decisions are outside of even my control, I do want everyone to know that your opinions and ideas matter.”

 Or